High schools, colleges, and community organizations are essential partners in connecting students to Community Foundation scholarships.

 The scholarship caretakers, responsible for facilitating and managing the selection process for the Community Foundation’s externally managed scholarship funds, are vital to the success of the scholarship program.

 In accordance with Internal Revenue Service regulations, the scholarship caretaker must assure the Community Foundation of a fair distribution of funds based on a process that allows for fair competition.
 All scholarship programs are established for a broad charitable class and the selection process must be objective and non-discriminatory.
 In addition, no donor, member of the selection committee, or anyone related to the scholarship fund's advisors, can receive any material benefit from any award distributed from the fund.
 Once scholarship decisions are made, the scholarship caretaker is responsible for notifying the Community Foundation.

 The selection committees for all scholarship funds at the Community Foundation are appointed and approved by the Foundation.
-In some cases, members also may be recommended by the donor.
-The committee that reviews applications and selects recipients must reflect the committee that is detailed on the Scholarship Description.
+In some cases, members may also be recommended by the donor.
+The committee that reviews applications and selects recipients must reflect the committee that is detailed in the Scholarship Description.

 Scholarship fund donors and parties related to the donor may serve on the selection committee, but they may not directly or indirectly control the committee or have a majority vote.
 Additionally, donors and related parties may not receive an award.

 IMPORTANT: There is no specific deadline to complete the notification form; however,